Services have improved at LUTH, but new facilities are required — Chris Bode — Nigeria Today

 “So today, health workers are being rewarded for excellence for performing exceptionally well.

 “We are proud of you.
-This administration is lucky to have such an incredible workers like you.
+This administration is lucky to have such incredible workers like you.
 You ensured that patients got treated and maintain continuity of services, more surgeries are done, all these were done with your efforts.
-Yes, challenges may come but let us see them as a stepping stone to higher grounds.”
+Yes, challenges may come but let us see them as a stepping stone to higher grounds,” he said.

 The post Services have improved at LUTH, but new facilities are required — Chris Bode appeared first on Vanguard News.